pnnl/NWQ-Sim/doc/user_manual.md

 Replace <GPUS> with the total number of GPUs, and <NWQ-Sim Command> with the NWQ-Sim execution command.

 ### Running on Perlmutter HPC
-To run NWQ-Sim on the Perlmutter Supercomputer, initilize the environment first
+To run NWQ-Sim on the Perlmutter Supercomputer, initialize the environment first
 ```bash
 source ~/NWQ-Sim/environment/setup_perlmutter.sh
 ```